Institute for One World Health

-- iOWH has developed Paromomycin IM Injection as a safe, effective, affordable treatment for visceral leishmaniasis.
+- In partnership with the World Health Organization (WHO), iOWH has developed Paromomycin IM Injection as a safe, effective, affordable treatment for visceral leishmaniasis.
 Having received Indian regulatory approval after a series of clinical trials with over 1000 patients in Bihar, this success is being expanded into Bangladesh and Nepal.
 Paromomycin IM Injection has been included on the WHO’s Model List for Essential Medicines.

 - A unique partnership coordinated by iOWH is pioneering the use of synthetic biology to produce a reliable supply of artemesinin, an key component of treatment for malaria, at an affordable price.
-This bold approach will help stabilize the price and supply of artemisinin with a source that takes weeks, not months, to produce.
+PMIM is registered with the National Drug Development agencies of India (2006), Nepal (2012), and Uganda (2012), and is included on WHO’s Essential Medicine List.